JillAshey/Ashey_Barott_Lab_Notebook/posts/2025-08-26-cnidarian_sperm_smRNA_analysis.md

 echo "Nvec 4 putative piRNA mapping complete"
 ```

 Submitted batch job 47247790.
+This ran successfully in about 2 days.

 Run ahya 1 as well to see how long it will take to run those samples. `nano sRNAmapper_ahya_1.sh`

 ```
 #!/usr/bin/env bash